Hekkfern/Cpp-For-Everyone/source/annex01/coding-good-practices.rst

 Use of non-constant global variables should generally be avoided.

 Shadowing of local variables should generally be avoided, as it can lead to inadvertent errors where the wrong variable is used or modified.

+Do not use the ``inline`` keyword to request inline expansion for your functions.